jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 ### How to Load the Previous Item Barcode Listing

-1. Click on a Carbinet button to load from the previous file for item bar code listing (eg.BarCode_Items_31122015).
+1. Click on a Carbinet button to load the previous file for the item barcode listing (eg.BarCode_Items_31122015).
 Click on OPEN.

     ![item-barcode-listing4](../../../static/img/usage/stock/stock-faq/barcode/item-barcode-listing4.png)